habibahmed04/Full-stack-project/README.md

 # 🍔 Full Stack restaurant-booking-system

 A full-stack web application built using **React** for the frontend and **Laravel** for the backend.
-The system allows users to browse menu items, register/login, and place bookings/orders.
+The system allows users to browse menu items, register/login, and place bookings.

 ---